 - Develop a strategy for successful integration

-- How to manage post-merger integration with focus on shareholder value
+- Manage post-merger integration with focus on shareholder value

 - Understand the decisions and processes that impact the new organization's strategy, structure, and culture